Oksana Mysina

-Oksana Anatolyevna Mysina (Окса́на Анато́льевна Мы́сина) (born 15 March 1961, Donetsk Oblast, Ukraine, USSR) is an actor, director and musician.
+Oksana Anatolyevna Mysina (Окса́на Анато́льевна Мы́сина) (born 15 March 1961, Yenakiieve, Donetsk Oblast, Ukraine, USSR) is an actor, director and musician.
 She has been described by The New York Times theatre critic Margo Jefferson as one of Russia's greatest actors.
 She is the founder, lead singer, violinist, and lyricist for the rock band Oxy Rocks.

 Personal life

 Oksana Mysina was born and lived in the Donbas region of Ukraine for the first eight years of her life.
 Her father Anatoly Vladimirovich Mysin, later to be a mining engineer, and her mother Lidia Grigoryevna Mysina (Bratus), subsequently a seismologist, grew up and were married in the Ukrainian city of Dnepropetrovsk (now Dnipro).
 Oksana credits both parents with giving her the necessary actor's sensibilities: "My irrepressible temperament is from my mother.
 My father... was a very emotional person."
 Oksana's sister Marina Yakut (Mysina), three years her elder, was a young talent on the violin and a teacher told the girls' parents that Marina needed to study in Moscow.
 As Mysina told the audience during a performance in Yekaterinburg in April 2019, the teacher "told my parents: 'Immediately!
 Immediately to Moscow!
 I've never had such a talent.'
 And they took me along too."
 The family moved to Moscow in 1969 where Oksana and Marina both studied violin and viola at the Gnesin School of Music.
 "I was admitted to Gnesinka in the hopes that I would be Marina No. 2," Oksana said in 2004.
 But Oksana had dreamed of acting since childhood, and, while still studying at the Gnesin School, she joined a well-known youth theater: "While still studying [violin], I worked with Vyacheslav Spesivtsev at the then-super popular Krasnaya Presnya Youth Theater."
 She subsequently studied professionally at the Shchepkin Institute of the Maly Theater under the famed Mikhail Tsaryov, who had acted for Vsevolod Meyerhold in the 1930s.
 She joined her first professional company, the Spartacus Square Theater-studio in 1986.

 Oksana married American writer and translator John Freedman in 1989.
 They lived in Moscow until November 2018 when they relocated to Greece.